launchdarkly/api-client-python/docs/SegmentsApi.md

 Get segment

-Get a single user segment by key
+Get a single user segment by key.

 ### Example